 Couchbase Server memory-management ensures high performance and scalability.

-The memory-quota allocation specified for a given service applies to every instance of that service across the cluster.
-For example, if 2048 MB is specified for the Analytics Service, and the Analytics Service is run on three of a cluster’s five nodes, each of the three instances of the service is duly allocated 2048 MB.
-Note that it is not possible to have different memory allocations across multiple instances of the same service within a single cluster.
+The memory quota you allocate for a service applies to every instance of that service across your cluster.
+For example, if you allocate 2048 MB to the Analytics Service, and you run the Analytics Service on three of a cluster’s five nodes, each instance of the service has 2048 MB of memory.

-As a guideline, Couchbase recommends that no more than 90% of a node’s memory (80% on nodes with a small amount of total memory) be allocated to the server and its services.
+Couchbase recommends that you allocate no more than 90% of a node’s memory (80% on nodes with a small amount of total memory) to a server and its services.

 total_memory is the maximum memory on the node in GiB.

-Note that neither the Query Service nor the Backup Service requires an administrator-specified memory quota.
+The Query Service and the Backup Service don’t require an administrator-specified memory quota.